saksham/CarND-Traffic-Sign-Classifier-Project/README.md

 Performance of the original architecture on the training dataset was already satisfactory.
 However, the performance on the validation dataset was below par (minimum of 93% was required for the project).
 Tweaking learning rates or the number of epochs did not help.
 This was expected and the model showed signs of over-fitting.
-Drop-out layers were introduced after each activation layer with the final keep probability of 50% to improve performance on the validation data set.
+Drop-out layers were introduced after each activation layer to improve performance on the validation data set.

 To avoid dropping out during prediction, my model accepts an additional parameter called `mode` that can take one of the two values `TRAINING` or `PREDICTING` to enable or disable droput.